Main page content

 3) An employee called to state active duty as a member of the Texas military forces by the governor or other appropriate authority in response to a natural or man-made disaster is entitled to receive paid emergency leave without loss of military leave under Section 20 b) 1) above or personal paid leave.

-c) Military orders supporting the use of military leave must be provided to HR in advance.
+c) Military orders supporting the use of military leave must be provided to OTI in advance.

 a) Rights Under The Uniformed Services Employment and Reemployment Rights Act.
 USERRA protects the job rights of individuals who voluntarily or involuntarily leave employment positions to undertake military service or certain types of service in the National Disaster Medical System.
 USERRA also prohibits employers from discriminating against past and present members of the uniformed services and applicants to the uniformed services.